 Working with CMC Marquees we designed a bespoke venue consisting of two separate structures conjoined with a walkway.
 The structure, with solid wall panels and glazed windows, was perfect for creating a secure and warm space – especially important during Autumn.
 Clear roofs at the front of the structure worked perfectly to let in natural light, creating the perfect environment for networking and logging onto the festival’s Wi-Fi network to catch up on emails.

-With an excellent central location and within walking distance of their festival’s other venues, Millennium Square was the perfect location for the festival’s “Hub”.
+With an excellent central location and within walking distance of their festival’s other venues, Millennium Square was the perfect location for the Bristol Wildlife Festival “Hub”.
 We took over the Square for a total of three weeks; allowing a week long build, a week of festival fun and final week of de-rig.

 The main Hub created a space for delegates to network, enjoy the offering from Wogan Coffee or vegan delights from the in-house caterers – both based behind a reclaimed wooden bar with living wall.
 Industry leads displayed and demonstrated their kit at various exhibition locations within the Hub – creating a buzzing atmosphere all day.

 Furniture and décor within the structure was thoughtful yet simple – rustic, reclaimed wooden tables – some custom built especially for the event.
 The furniture much like the rest of the event was very in-keeping with our client’s environmentally-aware ethos.
 From water-less toilet units, to recycling stations and a ban on plastics – this event had a real emphasis on sustainability.